And a great many of them give up the battle.

 So why do so many Labrador owners let their dogs carry on leaping all over visitors, scratching their bare arms, knocking over their toddlers, and ruining their clothes?

 This is because these methods rely on some kind of action or reaction from the person being jumped on.

 And because they fail to take into account how dogs play and interact with one another.

 Let’s take a look at some of those traditional approaches.

 The ‘knee in the chest’ approach

 A popular traditional method for stopping dogs jumping up requires the person being jumped on, to lift up his knee.

-The problems with this method are firstly that for most people it is a natural reaction not just to raise the knee, but actually to use momentum and push the dog in the chest with their knee.
+The initial problem with this method are firstly that for most people it is a natural reaction not just to raise the knee, but to use momentum and actively push the dog in the chest with their knee.

 However these are not the main reasons for rejecting this method.
 The main reason is that to be successful it depends on the dog getting the same response no matter whom it jumps on.